opws/opws-dataset/CONTRIBUTING.md

 password:
   reset:
     flow:
-      email:
       request:
         accepts: email # Does the reset page accept email address, or username?
         captcha: word # Is there a captcha?
       response:
+        email:
           sender: sender@example.com # What address does a reset email come from?
           body: username url # Does the email contain a URL?
 A link?
 User info?
+        timeout: 24h # How long until the link expires?
       submit:
         destination:
           page: profile # What kind of page does submitting take you to?
         sessions:
           own: login # Is the user auto-logged in, or just directed to do so?
-      expiration:
-        trigger: submit # Can the link be revisited after use?
+      expiration: submit # Can the link be revisited after use?
-        timeout: 24h # How long until the link expires?
     usability:
       password: single showable # Is password input better than double-blind?
 ```